-You can find scholarship financial aid for your Doctorate Degree by using a scholarship search engine like Scholarships That Work, which has 64 Doctorate Degree scholarships with an average award amount of $6,688.
-You can also find scholarships to pursue a Doctorate Degree by inquiring with organizations that offer Doctorate Degree scholarships, like the American Geophysical Union, the American Psychological Foundation, the American Political Science Association Humane Studies Fellowships, or the United Methodist Church.
+You can find scholarship financial aid for your Doctorate Degree by using a scholarship search engine like Scholarships That Work, which has 64 Doctorate Degree scholarships with an average award amount of $7,104.
+You can also find scholarships to pursue a Doctorate Degree by inquiring with organizations that offer Doctorate Degree scholarships, like the Alexander Graham Bell Association for the Deaf and Hard of Hearing, the Alpha Chi, the Sigma Theta Tau International Honor Society of Nursing, or the Colorado Nurses Foundation.

 To apply for your Doctorate Degree, you will need to fill out the scholarship application form on the scholarship page.
-For five of these scholarships, you will need to submit an essay.
-Several Doctorate Degree scholarships require a resume, and one award require letters of recommendation.
-The GPA requirements for Doctorate Degree scholarships vary between a 2.5 and 3.4 minimum GPA.
-One Doctorate Degree scholarships require nomination from a teacher or coach.
+For five of these scholarships, you will need to submit an essay. two Doctorate Degree scholarships require a resume, and one award require letters of recommendation.
+The GPA requirements for Doctorate Degree scholarships vary between a 3.2 and 3.4 minimum GPA.
+Three Doctorate Degree scholarships require nomination from a teacher or coach.

 All students pursuing their Doctorate Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Doctorate Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-Four scholarships for Doctorate Degree are specifically open to applicants who identify as Black, Asian, Native American or Alaska Native, or Hispanic students.
-One scholarship Doctorate Degree scholarships is religious-affiliated awards for Methodist students.
+Six scholarships for Doctorate Degree are specifically open to applicants who identify as Minority, Black, Asian, Native American or Alaska Native, Hispanic, or White students.
 There are nine scholarships Doctorate Degree scholarships for disabled students with deaf, hearing impaired, hearing deficient, hearing disability, hearing disorder, hearing condition, hearing loss, deafness, or hard of hearing.
-Also, there are two Doctorate Degree scholarships specifically for applicants who identify as women or female.
+Also, there are one Doctorate Degree scholarships specifically for applicants who identify as women or female.

 Scholarships by Major